blockonomics/wallet_service/readme.md

 This is a lightweight bitcoin wallet service that is easy to install and can be run on a 5$ VPS.

 ## Features
-- Self custody of funds
+- Complete self custody of funds
-- Automatic batching of transactions to minimize fee
+- Automatic batching of send transactions to minimize fee
 - Easy to use REST API interface
 - Communicates with electrum server for fetching blockchain data
 - Gets up running instantly [no requirement for waiting days to sync with network]